 - Hon 201, Hon 202, Hon 203

 - These three courses fulfill 4 credits in Arts and Letters, 4 credits in Social Science, and 4 credits in sciences respectively.
-The sequence completes the lower-division writing requirement.
+The sequence completes the additional writing course requirement.

 Senior Year: Honors Thesis (8 credits)

-- Transfer students must begin with the 4-credit Hon 399: Honors Writing.
+- Transfer students must begin with the 4-credit Hon 360: Honors Writing for Transfer Students.
 This course counts towards the 12-credit third year requirement for transfer students entering at the junior level or above.

-- Hon 399: Honors Writing is an approved Writing Intensive Course (WIC).
+- Hon 360: Honors Writing for Transfer Students is an approved Writing Intensive Course (WIC).
 It fulfills the university's second writing requirement.